codethecodeman/CannoliKit/docs/docs/getting-started/dependency-injection.md

     {
         // ...

-        // Add EF Core using your custom DbContext.
+        // Add EF Core using your derived DbContext.
         // Here, we are using SQLite.
         // There are a lot of ways to set up the connection string.
         // This is a simple example.